davesteele/pwndck/README.md

   * This use does not require an API key.
 Anyone can run it.
   * This is more secure than the [web page tool](https://haveibeenpwned.com/Passwords). your password is not exposed beyond your local machine.
+  * It returns the number of times the password occurs in the database.

 # Usage